westdayz/westdayz/README.md

 ♯

-﹕ " I'm your utterly loyal knight!."
+﹕ " I'm more likely to find a piano in the sky
+So many fishes in the sea so why can't one of them be mine ?."

 ♯